hackle/blog-rust/raw/geometric-beauty-of-code-design.md

         )
     )
 }

+// or F# style binding, let! will return early when an Error is encountered fun calcDiscount(memberId) -> DiscountRate | Error {
+    let! member = readMember(memberId)
+    let! purchases = findPurchases(memberId)
+    let! discountRate = calcDiscountRate(member, purchases)
+    return discountRate
+}
 ```

 ![expression naive](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/geometrical-beauty/union-error-handling.png)

+What's the difference?

-* An error case demands immediate attention as it's the case with pattern matching on Union types
+* An error case demands immediate attention as it's the case with pattern matching on Union types (like nullable types!)
-* An clear "error path" runs in parallel to the happy path
+* A clear "error path" runs in parallel to the happy path

-Clearly, this is not nearly as smart as exception-based error handling, and requires much less magic.
-It can be more verbose in simpler languages (as is the case with Go), but when supported with better facilities (as in Rust, F#, Elm and Haskell), it assures us,
+This is not **nearly** as smart as exception-based error handling, and requires much less magic.
+It can be more verbose in simpler languages (as is the case with Go), but when supported with better facilities (as in Rust, F#, Elm and Haskell), it can look very neat, as in the example above.

+Syntax aside, this style of error handling can assure us that,

 * no unexpected long jumps will take place
 * clear knowledge and control of error/happy path

-Such assurances scales incredibly well with lines of code and aggregation of complexity.
+Such assurances scale incredibly well with lines of code and aggregation of complexity.

 ## Inheritance vs Union

 Previously we discussed one big difference between [designing with inheritance and Unions](/dont-close-what-is-open).

-* an inheritance graph is meant to be **OPEN**, as it's always possible to add more implementations to an interface, and that shouldn't require changing existing code
+* an inheritance hierarchy is meant to be **OPEN**, as it's always possible to add more implementations to an interface, and that shouldn't require changing existing code
 * an union type is **CLOSED**; if a new constructor is added to a union, existing code should break as existing pattern matchings are now not exhaustive. (therefore, use of wildcards should be considered an anti-pattern)

 An inheritance based design can be illustrated as below,